 Finally, some institutions are developing capabilities in private fundraising.
 One of the best examples is the Ukrainian Catholic University in Lviv, which now covers most of its costs this way, relying especially on the Ukrainian Greek Catholic diaspora in the United States and Canada.
 Such initiatives can offer opportunities for Big Questions research that would not otherwise be possible.
 But a culture of private donations to higher education is only just beginning to re-emerge in CEE, so this option still has limited scope for most institutions.

 Generally, then, CEE institutions are satisfactorily funded so far as normal operating costs are concerned, but more patchily funded for research in particular at postdoctoral level, and poorly funded for research on Big Questions.
 In some ways this situation offers an opportunity.
 For it means that the background academic infrastructure is already in place, but that low-hanging fruit remain to be picked in terms of Big Questions research opportunities.
-Strategies for taking advantage of this situation are proposed in section 5.

 Two final funding disconnects deserve mention.
 CEE researchers persistently report a lack of funding for international collaboration.
 Many are keen to raise the profile of their institutions internationally and would like to bring major international thinkers to lecture and collaborate; many would also like to send their best young academics for temporary research stays elsewhere in CEE or in the West.
 Funding for this is seriously limited.
 Many CEE researchers also stress the need for more funding to cover translation and publication costs, both from CEE languages into English (or, less often, French or German) and vice versa.